 invites eligible organizations under Recommendation ITU-T A.5

-in collaboration with the Director of BDT and the Director of TSB, in accordance with Resolution 177 (Guadalajara, 2010), to work on building the capacity of developing countries in C&I testing, including training.
+in collaboration with the Director of BDT and the Director of TSB, in accordance with Resolution 177 (Busan, 2014), to work on building the capacity of developing countries in C&I testing, including training.

 Reasons: The essential deliverables of ITU would be Recommendations which are being developed by ITU-R and ITU-T. International standards play a key role for interoperability and in harmonizing divergent interests among the stakeholders.
 In this regard, a number of ITU-R and ITU-T Recommendations are valuable resources for all ITU memberships.
 Therefore, it is expected that ITU-D can assist its membership, especially developing countries to access to, understand and make use of the resources efficiently.
 In this regard, the role of ITU-D for developing countries to enhance the knowledge and effective application of